NolanSmug/nyc-subway-journey-react/README.md

    - **Conductor Mode:** Use the UI buttons to control the train directly.

    **Actions:**
-     -  `Advance station`: Advance 1 station (see [conductor mode](#conductor-mode) to control this value)
+     -  `Advance station`: Advance 1 station (see [conductor mode](#conductor-mode) to control this value).
      -  `Change direction`: Reverses your current direction.
 Each line has specific uptown and downtown labels.
-     -  `Transfer lines`: Click on a subway line at your **current station** to switch to that line and continue your journey (slightly different in [rider mode](#rider-mode)).
+     -  `Transfer lines`: Click on a subway line at your **current station** to switch to that line and continue your journey (see [rider mode](#rider-mode) for specific transfer mechanics).
         > **Note:** Using this button is optional.
 You can directly click on a subway line icon at the current station to switch to it as well.
      - `Refresh` – Refreshes the current game with new starting and destination stations.
 <br>

 2. **Goal:**
    - Successfully navigate from your starting station to your destination station by advancing through stations and transferring train lines as needed.
 Be mindful of your `current direction` throughout as well.

 ### Configuration settings
 - **`Theme`** – Toggle light/dark mode